Falk College Student Organizations

 Club officers for 2025-2026 are President Luke Hildebrand, Vice President Jacob Kalamvokis, Director of Research Noah Bair, Director of Programming Aidan Gilbert, Director of Engagement Gianni Campaniello, and Director of Development Carter Pointon.

-The Department of Sport Management’s Sport Professionals of Color Club is an organization that strives to uplift and connect students of color who are interested in working in the sport industry.
+The Department of Sport Management’s Sport Professionals of Color Club (SPOC) is an organization that strives to uplift and connect students of color who are interested in working in the sport industry.

 The organization was formed during the 2014-15 academic year with the purpose of helping to guide young professionals in their pursuit of success and career establishment in the industry.
 The club strives to improve members’ professional skills, host speakers, foster networking growth, and create a sense of community among students of different backgrounds.
 Each semester, the Sport Professionals of Color continues to fulfill its mission of uplifting and connecting students of color in the sports industry.

 The Tennis Analytics Club was formed in Fall 2022 to bring together students who share a common interest in the sport.
+Club members meet weekly to discuss relevant tournaments as well as news in the tennis sector of professional sports.

 During the 2024-25 academic year, Club members took part in tutorials utilizing R and Python, as well as explaining different mathematical/modeling concepts like First-Step Analysis, K-means Clustering, Random Forests, and eXtreme Gradient Boosting.
 They discussed various statistical and machine learning concepts like the probability of independent events, the Bayes rule, decision trees, gradient boosting and clustering, and applied them to tennis.
 Club members used RStudio for technical skills in data manipulation, aggregation, visualization, and analysis in a variety of ways, using data from various online sources like the ATP and WTA websites, GitHub, and others.
+They also researched websites such as FanDuel and DraftKings.

 Officers for 2025-2026 are President Jordan Hemley, Vice President Alex Percey, Treasurer Tim Campbell and Director of Research Jameson Bodenburg.
 Contact Jordan Hemley at jghemley@syr.edu for more information.